The $12,600 Hiding in Your Bank Statement

 The real cost is the opportunity cost of that capital. $4,080 per year invested in a single targeted marketing campaign, a part-time contractor, or equipment that saves labor hours generates returns.
 Sitting in a forgotten SaaS subscription, it generates nothing.

-Cutting waste is the highest-margin activity in any business.
+Cutting waste is the highest-margin activity in any practice.
 Every dollar saved drops straight to profit.

-How does this happen to smart business owners?
+How does this happen to smart practice owners?

 Three patterns show up repeatedly in the research:

 The redundancy creep.
-Marketing uses one project management tool.
-Operations uses another.
-Sales uses a third.
-Each team chose what worked for them, but nobody mapped the overlap.
-The business pays for three tools doing roughly the same job — and the data is fragmented across all of them, creating additional operational drag.
+The front desk uses one booking platform.
+The marketing coordinator uses another scheduling tool.
+The owner tracks everything in a spreadsheet.
+Each person chose what worked for them, but nobody mapped the overlap.
+The practice pays for three tools doing roughly the same job — and the data is fragmented across all of them, creating additional operational drag.

 The enterprise tier you’ve outgrown (or never needed).
-A business signs up for a premium tier during a growth push.
+A practice signs up for a premium tier during a growth push.
 The push ends, but the tier stays.
-The research on SaaS pricing tiers shows that most small businesses are on a higher tier than their usage justifies — paying for features they tested once and abandoned.
+The research on SaaS pricing tiers shows that most practices are on a higher tier than their usage justifies — paying for features they tested once and abandoned.

 How do you actually find the waste?